-At the time of the analysis, The Joint Commission defined a sentinel event as an unexpected occurrence involving death or serious physical or psychological injury, or risk thereof.
-The phrase "risk thereof" is important because sentinel events by definition include not only incidents where a patient has been harmed, but also "near misses," close calls, and hazardous conditions.
+At the time of the analysis,^{} The Joint Commission defined a sentinel event as an unexpected occurrence involving death or serious physical or psychological injury, or risk thereof.24 The phrase "risk thereof" is important because sentinel events by definition include not only incidents where a patient has been harmed, but also "near misses," close calls, and hazardous conditions.
 The Joint Commission requires accredited healthcare organizations to create an organization-specific definition for sentinel events, derived from The Joint Commission's definition, and requires accredited organizations to conduct a root cause analysis of each event meeting this definition.
-A subset of those events, "reviewable sentinel events," are reviewable by The Joint Commission, and healthcare organizations are strongly encouraged to voluntarily report these to The Joint Commission.
+A subset of those events, "reviewable sentinel events," are reviewable by The Joint Commission.
 A reviewable sentinel event is an event that has resulted in an unanticipated death or major permanent loss of function, not related to the natural course of the patient's illness or underlying condition.
 Reviewable sentinel events also include the following specific event types, even if no serious harm occurred or the event is related to the natural course of the patient's illness: